akshitsingh23/BMI_Calculator/README.md

 **Contributing**
 Contributions to the BMI Calculator app are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+IF YOU WANT TO SEE THE CODE THEN GO TO LIB FOLDER AND OPEN MAIN.DART